yanghengtang/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user wants to list a new patient/doctor: ListYZCommandActivityDiagram
 ![ListCommandActivity](images/ListCommandActivityDiagram.png)

-**Code Snippets**

-Here's a snippet from the ListDoctorCommand class:

-    public class ListDoctorCommand extends NewCommand {

-        public static final String COMMAND_WORD = "list_d";
-        public static final String MESSAGE_SUCCESS = "Listed all doctors";

-        @Override
-        public CommandResult execute(NewModel model) {
-            requireNonNull(model);
-            model.updateFilteredDoctorList(PREDICATE_SHOW_ALL_DOCTORS);
-            return new CommandResult(MESSAGE_SUCCESS);
-        }
-    }

-Tips for Future Developers
-1. Extending Functionality: If you wish to extend this command to include sorting or filtering, you can add additional parameters to the command.

-2. Optimization: This command is already optimized for listing all doctors.
-However, if you wish to add more functionality like sorting, make sure to optimize the sorting algorithm.

 ### \[Proposed\] Undo/redo feature